 As long as we have forgotten that everything we have ever been given is a gift, then we will continue to compete, compare and complain.
 Consequently, our hypocrisy will shine like the sun and our callous hearts will grow harder and harder.

 But if we 🛑 and take big inhale of free air and start to count the blessings one by one, then we will begin to see the Truth who sets us free to be receivers and givers of this free gift of life and life’s free gifts.

 And we will remember…

-Everyone of us is alive and breathing today because someone loved us.
+Everyone is alive and breathing today because someone loved us.

-Everyone one us lives a life that we did not conjure into being and we do not sustain.
+Everyone lives a life that we did not conjure into being and we do not sustain.